NicklasVraa/NovaOS/README.md

 3. In the live-session, either use the graphical installer, or start a terminal and run `sudo eggs install`.
 Password: `nova`.

 ## Post-Install
-- If booting is slow, simply run `sudo rm /etc/initramfs-tools/conf.d/resume && sudo update-initramfs -u` in a terminal.
+- If startup is slow, simply run `sudo rm /etc/initramfs-tools/conf.d/resume && sudo update-initramfs -u` in a terminal.
 This may take a second to complete.
 - If Windows won't let you boot into Linux after installation, install and run `boot-repair` from within a terminal in the live session.
 - Update the system using the update-manager.
 Start by refreshing.
 - Add additional [wallpapers](https://drive.google.com/drive/folders/1PxN_xtd-8F6M6SU2Ia1yOs4M1Mpy6arj?usp=sharing).